-Recommendations sourced from ACECQA
+Recommendations sourced from ACECQA and Red Nose

-- Babies should be placed on their back to sleep when first being settled.
+- Babies should always be placed on their back to sleep when first being settled.
 Once a baby has been observed to repeatedly roll from back to front and back again on their own, they can be left to find their own preferred sleep or rest position (this is usually around 5-6 months of age).
 Babies aged younger than 5-6 months, and who have not been observed to repeatedly roll from back to front and back again on their own, should be re-positioned onto their back when they roll onto their front or side. - If a medical condition exists that prevents a baby from being placed on their back, the alternative practice should be confirmed in writing with the Service, by the child's medical practitioner. - Babies over four months of age can generally turn over in a cot but may not always be able to roll back again.
 When a baby is placed to sleep, Educators should check that any bedding is tucked in securely and is not loose.
 Babies of this age may be placed in a safe baby sleeping bag (i.e., with fitted neck and arm holes, but no hood).
 At no time should a baby's face or head be covered (i.e., with linen).
 To prevent a baby from wriggling down under bed linen, they should be positioned with their feet at the bottom of the cot. - Ensure any bed linen is securely tucked underneath the mattress so it cannot ride up and cover the baby's chest of cover his/her head. - If a baby is wrapped when sleeping, consider the baby's stage of development.
-Leave their arms free once the startle reflex disappears at around three months of age and discontinue the use of a wrap when the baby can roll from back to tummy to back again (usually four to six months of age).
+Leave their arms free once the startle reflex disappears at around three months of age and discontinue the use of a wrap

+- when the baby can roll from back to tummy to back again (usually four to six months of age).
 Use only lightweight wraps such as cotton or muslin. - Ensure there is no soft bedding in baby's sleep environment (pillows, doonas, loose bedding, lambswool or soft toys) - If being used, a dummy should be offered for all sleep periods.
 Dummy use should be phased out by the end of the first year of a baby's life (in consultation with parents).
 If a dummy falls out of a baby's mouth during sleep, it should not be re-inserted. - Babies or young children should not be moved out of a cot into a bed too early; they should also not be kept in a cot for too long.
 When a young child is observed attempting to climb out of a cot, and looking like they might succeed, it is time to move them out of a cot.
-This usually occurs when a toddler is between 2 and 3 1⁄2 years of age but could be as early as 18 months.
+This usually occurs when a toddler is between 2 and 3 1⁄2 years of age but could be as early as 18 months. - Additional supervision is required if a child is wearing a baby sleeping bag whilst sleeping outside a cot.
+The sleeping suit should be removed as soon as the child wakes to avoid risk of falling and injury.
+(Red Nose).